MyreMylar/pygame_gui/docs/source/freezing.rst

 sounds, theme files etc) you are ready to try and compile the executable.

 .. code-block:: shell
-   :linenos:

    pyinstaller path_to_your_spec_file.spec

 Pygame GUI now includes a Pyinstaller 'hook' file which should bring in all the data files used by Pygame GUI itself, however if you are using other packages that have their own data files you may have to manage this process yourself.

-Good luck, and make yourself known on the `GitHub issues page<https://github.com/MyreMylar/pygame_gui/issues>`_ if you have any problems.
+Good luck, and make yourself known on the `GitHub issues page <https://github.com/MyreMylar/pygame_gui/issues>`_ if you have any problems.

 Nuitka